 When they finally decide to quit or seek help for a problem with dependence or addiction, the effects of the drugs and the weight loss can mean a relatively difficult and uncomfortable detox or withdrawal stage.
 This difficulty can often force individuals in recovery to relapse and resume using their drug of choice.

-Side-Effects of Drugs That Make You Lose Weight
+Side Effects of Drugs That Make You Lose Weight

 The psychological and physical effects that meth has on the body tend to lead its users to lose weight.
-These symptoms can include an incredible rush of euphora, an energy level that seems to be never-ending, laser-sharp focus, increased libido and boosted sex drive, and the desire to keep busy with various tasks or activity that lead the user to either neglect eating or take no interest in it.
+These symptoms can include an incredible rush of euphoria, an energy level that seems to be never-ending, laser-sharp focus, increased libido and boosted sex drive, and the desire to keep busy with various tasks or activities that lead the user to either neglect eating or take no interest in it.

 Abuse/Addiction Potential When Taking Drugs That Make You Lose Weight